nando/MaxibonKataGo/README.md

 Karumi & The Cocktail plot in the near future the celebration of the Maxiconf, a conference that emerges from some of their employees fascination with previous Maxibon's kata.

+The Cocktail's engineers invited to the _"sweet"_ event will be the following:

+* Nuria, who'll grab three maxibons.
+* Fausto, who'll grab two maxibons.
+* Julia, who won't grab any maxibon.
+* Luismi, who'll grab three maxibons.
+* Susana, who'll grab two maxibons.
+* Sahu, who'll grab one maxibon.
+* Vero, who'll grab three maxibons.
+* Vito, who'll grab three maxibons.

 The conference will have tiny freezer with space for 10 maxibons only.
 Sadly, maxibons above that number will be slowly melting in the fridge waiting for the next gourmand!!

 A new order asking for more maxibons will be sent as soon as freezer's maxibons drop below 3 maxibons.

 In order to avoid any maxibon melting in the fridge we have a not-so-complicated master plan:

-1. We'll asign a **MDT** (_Maxibon Delivery Turn_) to each assistant,
+1. We'll asign a **_MDT_** (_Maxibon Delivery Turn_) number to each assistant,
 2. Each assistant's _MDT_ number will be placed into her/his _Welcome Pack_,
-3. Current turn will be projected at some corner of the venue's screen continously throughout the event.
+3. Current **turn will be projected** at some corner of the venue's screen continously throughout the event.

 Will we be able to deliver no melting maxibons?
 Only god knows!! xDDD